-- Retirement plan contributions made by the City prior to the City's fiscal year end, but subsequent to the pension measurement date of December 31, 2015. - The net difference between projected and actual earnings on pension plan investments.
+- Contributions made by the City prior to the City's fiscal year end, but subsequent to the pension measurement date of December 31, 2016. - The net difference between projected and actual earnings on pension plan investments. - Pension related differences between expected and actual experience.